Selco: The Shocking Reality of SHTF Medicine and How to Prep for When the Medical System is GONE

 I think the instinct to fight for survival is stronger then we think.

 People mostly pushed through, day by day.
-There was an increase in alcohol consumption or marijuana, sedatives were good thing to have or some herbal substitutes… but people pushed on.
+There was an increase in alcohol consumption or marijuana, sedatives were a good thing to have or some herbal substitutes… but people pushed on.

 What diseases became common when the SHTF?
 How did you treat them?